Alfresco/alfresco-content-app/docs/getting-started.md

 }
 ```

-The configuration above assumes you are running ACS and Content App on the same server and port
+The configuration above assumes you are running ACS and the Alfresco Content Application on the same server and port
 and allows deploying to different servers having the same unified configuration file.

-For example, a proxy server at `localhost:4200` hosting the Content App as the root application,
+For example, a proxy server at `localhost:4200` hosting the Alfresco Content Application as the root application,
 and `localhost:4200/alfresco` for the ACS repository.

 At runtime, the application is going to automatically substitute the "{hostname}" value with the original hostname.